Breast cancer is the most common type of cancer in women, but men can also be diagnosed with the disease.

 Treatment for male breast cancer

-Men with breast cancer often receive similar treatment plans as women.
-Both will typically undergo a combination of surgery, chemotherapy, hormone therapy (if appropriate), and radiation.
-However, although the general outline for both genders is similar, there are two key differences between how breast cancer is treated in men and women.
+Breast cancer patients will typically undergo a combination of surgery, chemotherapy, hormone therapy (if appropriate), and radiation.
+Although the general outline is similar for all patients, there are two key differences between how breast cancer is treated:

-At Dana-Farber, researchers like Leone are constantly working to learn more about the causes of male breast cancer, devise optimal treatments, and understand the side effects these treatments have.
-In addition, all male breast cancer patients at Dana-Farber are allowed to enroll in the Institute’s breast cancer trials, unless there is a specific medical reason they can’t (i.e., studying how a therapy affects pregnant women).
+Researchers like Leone are constantly working to learn more about the causes of male breast cancer, devise optimal treatments, and understand the side effects these treatments have.
+In addition, all breast cancer patients at Dana-Farber are allowed to enroll in the Institute’s breast cancer trials, unless there is a specific medical reason they can’t (i.e., studying how a therapy affects pregnant women).

 Dr. Leone received his MD from Universidad del Salvador, Argentina in 2005.
 He completed his residency in Internal Medicine at University of Miami Jackson Memorial Hospital in 2011, and went on to complete fellowships in Hematology and Medical Oncology at University of Pittsburgh Medical Center in 2014.
 He was faculty at University of Iowa Hospitals and Clinics from 2014 through 2017.
 In 2017, he joined the staff of Brigham and Women's Hospital and Dana-Farber, where he is a medical oncologist and clinical investigator in the Breast Oncology Center.
 His research focuses on brain metastases, male breast cancer and novel therapies in the treatment of breast cancer.